Skip to content

 The UNCRC contains 42 articles that cover all aspects of a child’s life.
 These set out the rights that all children everywhere are entitled to.

 Adults and governments must work together to help all children access their rights.
-Twelve further articles describe these responsibilities.
+There are twelve more articles which describe these responsibilities.

 The Convention considers every child as an individual and as a member of a family and community.
-It set out rights and responsibilities and recognises that children may need more or less adult support with their rights depending on their age and development (evolving capacity).
+It sets out the rights that they have and the responsibilities that adults have for them.
+It recognises that children may need more or less adult support with their rights depending on their age and development (evolving capacity).

 Four General Principles